cedafercha/.NET-LibraryProject-CleanArchitecture/README.md

 - This layer contains the business logic, primarily the **LoanService**, which is responsible for managing the core processes of the system.

 ### Infrastructure
-- his layer manages database access using Finder and Repository classes, separating reading and writing responsibilities.
+- This layer manages database access using Finder and Repository classes, separating reading and writing responsibilities.

 ### Tests
 - This layer includes both unit and integration tests.